loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 to understand, difficult to maintain, and prone to test failures unrelated to the changes made.

-Based on our experience, we recommend the following approach.
+Our approach to data handling, based on our experience, is described in this section.

 ### Clean the database before each test

-Always start with a clean database before each test.
+Start with a clean database before each test.
 This may seem
 counter-intuitive: why not reset the database after the test has finished?
 When a test fails and the database is cleaned after the test has finished, then it's difficult to observe what was stored in the database and why the test